josephmbarnby/BeginR/README.md

 # BeginR
 R repository for materials to introduce concepts in R

-To run the reinforcement learning primer, run the line of code:
+To run the reinforcement learning primer copy and paste these lines into your console:

 ```{r}
 library(shiny)